 How to choose the best badminton racket for you?

-Well, I have rated and listed the best badminton rackets above but you must know the criteria to select the right racquet for you.
-And, of course, the most important tool in the game must match your performance abilities.
+Well, I have rated and listed the best badminton rackets above, but you must know the criteria to select the right racquet for you.
+And, of course, the most critical tool in the game must match your performance abilities.

 Warning: Just because your favorite athlete uses, it does not necessarily have to be your type of racquet because it might not work for you.
-They are different level of professional athletes, far better in physical capabilities than normal.
+They are different levels of professional athletes, far better in physical capabilities than average.

 Before buying badminton racket, check the following factors: